harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 If you don't see a new feature or enhancement in your Harness account, it might be behind a Feature Flag.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

+### August 17, 2023, version 80300

+#### What's new

+This release does not include new features.

+#### Early access

+This release does not include early access features.

+#### Fixed issues

+- Fixed an issue observed in Canary deployments where the rollback stage could not identify and delete the canary workload in some clusters.
+(CDS-76240)

-## August 8, 2023, version 80209
+### August 8, 2023, version 80209

+#### What's new

+This release does not include new features.

+#### Early access

+This release does not include early access features.

+#### Fixed issues

 - Update operations on GCP Secrets Manager were failing in FirstGen SMP environments.
+This issue has been fixed.
 (PL-40151)

-  This issue has been fixed.

 ### August 4, 2023, version 80120